The Physiology of Base Season—with Dr. Iñigo San Millán

 Trevor Connor 03:41

 So you gave me some advice that was absolutely life changing.
-I mean, I thought I really had my training figured out.
-And I applied that a little bit in 2010.
-But I was tested by you in June.
-So I couldn’t apply too much in 2010.
-But 2011 ended up being one of my best seasons ever.
-And it was because of the advice that you gave me on how to approach the base.
-I’m really excited to hear you give that I’m hoping similar advice to our listeners.
-But let’s dive into the first question that I have for you is an athlete, they finish their season, they take a bit of time off.
+I mean, I thought I really had my training figured out and I applied that a little bit in 2010, but I was tested by you in June, so I couldn’t apply too much in 2010, but 2011 ended up being one of my best seasons ever and it was because of the advice that you gave me on how to approach the base.
+I’m really excited to hear you give that I’m hoping similar advice to our listeners, but let’s dive into the first question that I have for you is an athlete, they finish their season, they take a bit of time off.
 They’re just about to start their base season.
 What should they look like?
 How should they feel coming into the base season?

 Dr. Inigo San Millan 04:26